Hidden Star Quilt Block

 The Goshen Star is clearly related to the Hidden Star.

-Here the side points of the side SiaS are lopped off.
+Here the side points of the side SiaS are lopped off to form a rectangle.
 Only two fabrics are needed.

 Goshen Star block